French fries. We have an on-again off-again relationship.

 - Bake for 25-35 minutes, tossing/flipping at least once to ensure even baking.

-- In the last 10 minutes of cooking, heat a small saucepan over medium heat and add 1-2 Tbsp olive oil and the minced garlic.
-Saute, stirring frequently, until just slightly brown to wake up the flavor.
+- In the last 10 minutes of cooking, heat a small saucepan over medium heat and add 1-2 Tbsp olive oil (amount as original recipe is written // adjust if altering batch size) and the minced garlic.
+Sauté, stirring frequently, until just slightly brown to wake up the flavor.

 - Remove from heat and set aside.